ojullien/Cmd/README.md

 Build monthly apache log files from daily log.
 Very specific to my projects.
 Edit the file to change variables.

-Mus be run in a CMD shell.
+Must be run in a CMD shell.

 ```batchfile
 C:\Cmd\src> logbuilder-month.cmd